 Michael Taylor, Senior Project Manager and Quality Assurance Manager

 Michael joined Rare Patient Voice in June of 2015 as a Research Associate and currently works as a Senior Project Manager and Quality Assurance Manager.
 Michael earned a BA in Psychology from Chestnut Hill College.
 Prior to joining Rare Patient Voice Michael worked in the patient care field working in a group home for individuals with behavioral diagnosis.
 This experience has led him to being passionate about meeting and talking to people who have signed up with RPV at events and learning more about their journey with their diagnosis.
 Michael is also always quick to advocate that we make sure people who participate are always getting a fair amount for their time!

 - Hobbies: Reading, fishing, Quoits, traveling

-- Pets: Cluney (Black lab + golden retriever) and Zora (German Shepard + cattle dog)
+- Pets: Cluney (Black lab + golden retriever) and Zora (German Shepherd + cattle dog)

 - Likes: trying new foods, Game of Thrones, outdoor activities